Superman: Lois Lane

+Others

 Other supporting characters include Jimmy Olsen, a photographer at the Daily Planet, who is friends with both Superman and Clark Kent, though in most stories he does not know that Clark is Superman.
 Jimmy is frequently described as "Superman's pal", and was conceived to give young male readers a relatable character through which they could fantasize being friends with Superman.

 In the earliest comic book stories, Clark Kent's employer is George Taylor of The Daily Star, but the second episode of the radio serial changed this to Perry White of the Daily Planet.

 Clark Kent's foster parents are Jonathan and Martha Kent.
 In many stories, one or both of them have died by the time Clark becomes Superman.
 Clark's parents taught him that he should use his abilities for altruistic means, but that he should also find some way to safeguard his private life.

 Antagonists

 The villains Superman faced in the earliest stories were ordinary humans, such as gangsters, corrupt politicians, and violent husbands; but they soon grew more colorful and outlandish so as to avoid offending censors or scaring children.
 The mad scientist Ultra-Humanite, introduced in Action Comics #13 (June 1939), was Superman's first recurring villain.
 Superman's best-known nemesis, Lex Luthor, was introduced in Action Comics #23 (April 1940) and has been depicted as either a mad scientist or a wealthy businessman (sometimes both).
 In 1944, the magical imp Mister Mxyzptlk, Superman's first recurring super-powered adversary, was introduced.
 Superman's first alien villain, Brainiac, debuted in Action Comics #242 (July 1958).
 General Zod, who first appeared in Adventure Comics #283 (April 1961), is a fellow Kryptonian with similar powers.
 The monstrous Doomsday, introduced in Superman: The Man of Steel #17–18 (Nov.-Dec.
 1992), was the first villain to evidently kill Superman in physical combat without exploiting Superman's critical weaknesses such as kryptonite.